yzhangcs/parser/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-SuPar
+supar
 =================================
 The :mod:`supar` package provides a collection of state-of-the-art syntactic parsing models with Biaffine Parser as the basic architecture.

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:
+   :caption: Contents

    self
+   supar.parsers <parsers>
    supar.models <models>
    supar.modules <modules>
-   supar.parsers <parsers>
    supar.utils <utils>

-.. automodule:: supar
-   :members:

 Indices and tables
 ==================